 If a student will be receiving AP, IB or college credit through a college or university, they are required to send in these grades and/or transcripts in order to receive credit at St. Joseph’s College.
 Typically St. Joseph’s College will award credits to students who score a 3 or higher on the AP exams and/or receive a C or higher on college-level courses.
 To see how AP credit is accepted view this guide.
 For more information on how credits will transfer, students are encouraged to contact the Office of Admissions and speak to a counselor.

 Students are encouraged, but not required to have an informational interview with an admissions counselor.
-We are available for the students to learn all about what St. Joseph’s College has to offer and they can make an appointment by calling 631.687.4500 or online.
+We are available for the students to learn all about what St. Joseph’s College has to offer and they can make an appointment by calling 631.687.4500 or schedule an appointment online.

 - St. Joseph’s College has rolling admissions, but it is recommended to apply in the fall of a student’s senior year in high school.

 - We begin accepting applications for the following school year in the fall of a student’s senior year in high school.

 - Students who have a completed application will be notified of their admissions decision beginning on or around November 15.
 After this date, students will receive a decision as their files are completed or updated.